CodingWithHolmes/Docker_Password_Manager/README.md

 - You will then be in the main fuction of the app, input a website name, email, and password (you can also generate a password)
 - Hit the 'add' button to add the website info, this will encrypt and store the info in the C:/LPMData directory with a file name as '(website_name).bin'
 - To search up a website you have stored, type out the website name and select the search button

-### To Do:
-- Terminal based version to release as a docker image (docker does NOT like tkinter and after hours of troubleshooting I have determined it would be easiest to build out a CLI version of this as a docker image rather than coming up with 3 sets of solutions and instructions for running TKinter in Docker on Windows, MacOS, and Linux)